Our commitment to you

 If you're struggling to work out your budget, you can contact us directly for help and support.
 Check our 'Talk to us' section for more information.
 Our 'Independent advice' section also has contact details of useful organisations that may be able to help.

 To help you manage your money, you can choose to receive an email, text message or both when certain activity has happened on your current account or credit card.
 Select as many alerts as you like.

 You’ll be automatically registered to receive a credit card alert when nearing your credit limit to help you avoid fees, and we’ll send you other messages to notify you of certain activity on your account.
 These will be sent via email, text message, both or by letter and where not required for regulatory purposes, we’ll give you the option to opt out.
-You can opt out via Online banking or by calling us.

 An overdraft can give you a bit of extra money for unexpected times.
 However, it’s important to remember that we charge you to use it.